near/NEPs/specs/RuntimeSpec/Fees/Fees.md

 Runtime fees are measured in Gas.
 The price of gas is determined from the previous block header `block_header.inner_rest.gas_price`.
 Gas price will be discussed separately.

-When a transaction is converted into a Receipt.
-The signer account is charged for the full cost of the transaction.
+When a transaction is converted into a receipt, the signer account is charged for the full cost of the transaction.

 The total transaction fee is the sum of the following:
 - A fee for creation of the receipt